Woldingham Circular via Titsey Place walk

 8. Oxted Downs to Woldingham Green (2½ km)

 • Turn right and climb to the top of Oxted Downs.
 Turn left in front of the boundary fence, then go over a stile onto a path running just outside it.
 Towards the far side of the downs follow the path round to the right and up to Chalkpit Lane.
 At the top of this road turn left briefly onto The Ridge, then take a path running alongside it to a car park.
-Cross the road and take the footpath opposite heading north-west along a field edge, then gently downhill along the side of a broad valley.
-The path later turns half-left and you continue across Southfields Road, up another footpath and along Upper Court Road into Woldingham village.
+Cross the road and take the footpath opposite its entrance heading north-west along a field edge, then gently downhill along the side of a broad valley.
+The path later turns half-left and crosses Southfields Road.
+After another climb continue along Upper Court Road into Woldingham village.

 1. Outside the wood turn right to go steeply uphill on a broad grassy path, a little way in from the edge of the downs.
-Follow the path into the trees, veering slightly to the left.
+Follow the path into the trees, curving slightly left.
 You soon come to a path T-junction in front of a wire fence and turn left to go along the wooded top edge of Oxted Downs.

 2. After a short distance go over a stile in the fence to continue on the other side.
 In about 200m you pass another stile and the path bears right, uphill.
 At a path T-junction turn right, still climbing, and follow the path out to Chalkpit Lane.
 Keep ahead on the lane to a T-junction with another road (The Ridge) and turn left onto it.